webmastersmith/WGU_Cloud_Computing/D324_Business_of_IT_Project_Management/Project+_PK0-005_Quick_Study.md

 - Name the four reasons for project endings.
   - They are addition, starvation, integration, and extinction.
 - Understand the steps involved in closing a project.
-  - The steps are verification and validation of deliverables, obtaining sign-off, transition plan creation, revoking access, releasing project resources, closing out contracts, archiving documents, lessons learned, closure meeting, closeout report, celebration, and postimplementation support and warranty period.
+  - The steps are verification and validation of deliverables, obtaining sign-off, transition plan creation, revoking access, releasing project resources, closing out contracts, archiving documents, lessons learned, closure meeting, closeout report, celebration, and post-implementation support and warranty period.
 - Explain the purpose of obtaining formal customer or stakeholder sign-off.
   - The formal sign-off documents that the customer accepts the project work and that the project meets the defined requirements.
 It also signals the official closure of the project and the transfer of the final product of the project to the organization.
 - Describe lessons learned.